This post may contain affiliate links. Please read my disclosure.

 Notes

-- If you don't have sour cream, you can either replace with Greek yogurt or an additional 2 tbsp buttermilk.
+- If you don't have sour cream, you can either replace with Greek yogurt or an additional 2 tablespoon buttermilk.

 - All refrigerated items should be at room temperature, which helps the batter mix easily and evenly.